 You will receive a statement with payment instructions in the mail each month from our billing office.
-To pay by credit card or debit card, please call Member Services (phone numbers are printed on the back cover of this booklet) or register at www.GeisingerGold.com to use our online bill payment service.
+To pay by credit card or debit card, please register at www.GeisingerGold.com to use our online bill payment service.

 Option 3: You can have the plan premium taken out of your monthly Social Security check